suurjaak/Skyperious/README.md

 Once added to the database list, a file can be opened for reading, searching and exporting, or compared with another database for merging.

-Searching an opened database supports a simple Google-like [query syntax](https://suurjaak.github.io/Skyperious/help.html).
+Searching an opened database supports a simple
+[query syntax](https://suurjaak.github.io/Skyperious/help.html).
 You can use keywords to search among specific authors or chats only (`from:john`, `chat:links`), or from certain dates only